hitowa-cs/cms_test_env/docs/new.md

 </div>

-<p class="mt-5">This accordion component is part of a larger, open-source library of Tailwind CSS components.
+<p class="mt-5">This accordion  is part of a larger, open-source library of Tailwind CSS components.
 Learn

 more